Ultimate Guide To WordPress RSS

 For more details, go here:

-You can see these by clicking on Comments RSS in the ‘Meta’ section of your sidebar (note: this section may not be visible on some themes) …
+To see your comments feed, locate the ‘Meta’ section on your sidebar menu (note: this section may not be visible on some themes) and click on Comments RSS

 (WordPress Comments Feed)